 AI technology still has its limits.
 When speaking about AI, Ron Brachman explained that developing an AI system with the intelligence of a 3-year-old would require a substantial leap of technological development.
 “We probably need some gigantic Manhattan Project to create an AI system that has the competence of a three year old,” said DARPA’s former AI team leader Ron Brachman.
 “We’ve had expert systems in the past, we’ve had very robust robotic systems to a degree, we know how to recognize images in giant databases of photographs, but the aggregate, including what people have called commonsense from time to time, it’s still quite elusive in the field.”

-AI has been slowing inching its way into a variety of fields and applications.
+AI has been slowly inching its way into a variety of fields and applications.
 Banks use it to detect fraudulent transactions, while astronomers use it to detect asteroids.
 And while the U.S. military has used AI for more than a decade, it’s expected to become an even more important military tool.
 With DARPA investing $2 billion on AI military technology, it’s safe to assume that it will one day become a standard system of the U.S. military.